OpenTreeOfLife/edOTTs/README.md

 ======

-JSON edits usable as inputs to [otcetera](https://github.com/OpenTreeOfLife/otcetera) otc-taxonomy-patcher tool for editing the Open Tree of Life Taxonomy (ott).
+JSON edits usable as inputs to [otcetera](https://github.com/OpenTreeOfLife/otcetera) otc-taxonomy-patcher tool (currently on the taxonomy-diff-maker branch) for editing the Open Tree of Life Taxonomy (ott).

 Provenance will later be inlined.
 Currently: